How to Write an Annotated Bibliography in Chicago/Turabian Style

 The purpose of annotations is to give the reader relevant information about each source you have consulted.
 There are two main types of annotation.

 Descriptive annotations simply describe your sources, briefly summarizing their arguments and ideas.
 They are useful for keeping a record of your reading and giving a quick overview of sources related to your topic.

 Evaluative annotations go into more detail and provide your own perspective on each source.
-For example, you may:
+For example, you may evaluate your sources by:

-- assess the strength of the author’s arguments.
+- assessing the strength of the author’s arguments.

-- describe the ways in which the source is helpful or unhelpful to your own research.
+- describing the ways in which the source is helpful or unhelpful to your own research.

-- evaluate the evidence presented in the source.
+- evaluating the evidence presented in the source, discussing the credibility.

 Check the requirements of your assignment to find out whether you need to write descriptive or evaluative annotations.